jashkenas/coffeescript/TAME.md

 default, the runtime is pasted inline, but with `tameRequire(node)`, it is loaded via node's `require`, and with `tameRequire(none)`, it is skipped altogether.

-Finally, `autocb` isn't a bonafide keyword, but the compiler searches for it in paramaters to CoffeeScript functions, and updates the behavior of the `Code` block accordingly.
+Finally, `autocb` isn't a bona-fide keyword, but the compiler searches for it in parameters to CoffeeScript functions, and updates the behavior of the `Code` block accordingly.

 Translation Technique
 ---------------------

-The CoffeeScript tame addition uses a simlar continuation-passing translation to *tamejs*, but it's been refined.
+The CoffeeScript tame addition uses a similar continuation-passing translation to *tamejs*, but it's been refined to generate cleaner code, and to translate only when necessary.
 Here are the general steps involved:

 * **1** Run the standard CoffeeScript lexer, rewriter, and parser, with a few small additions (for `await` and `defer`), yielding